Correlation of multiplicative functions over function fields: Preliminaries

 Observe that

-By treating all three other sums analogously, we find that the coefficient of $\psi(P^m)\overline{\psi(Q^r)}$ is zero.
-Therefore the coefficients of only diagonal terms will survive .
-Using Lemma \ref{some useful sums} and Cauchy-Schwartz inequality the rest of the sum gives
+By treating three other sums analogously, we find that the coefficient of $\psi(P^m)\overline{\psi(Q^r)}$ is zero.
+Therefore only diagonal terms have non-zero coefficients.
+It is easy to see that coefficient of $|\psi(P^m)|^2$ is $\le q^{n-m\deg(P)}$.
+Thus the diagonal term is bounded above by